sslnyx/irix-template/README.md

 ### 1. Clone

 - Clone this repo to your local machine using `git clone git@github.com:sslnyx/irix-template.git projectName`
-- Change "projectName" with your desired project name.
+- Change "projectName" to your desired project name.

 ### 2. Install Composer Dependencies & NPM Dependencies